reddyvasipalli98/giphy-search/README.md

 # giphy-search
-Search app for giphy applications
+Search app for giphy applications to search for giphies